samc5/BUDining/README.md

 **Big Disclaimer**:
 - BU's menu data is not always accurate, and its ingredients lists often seem unlikely or incorrect.
-- Additionally, my basic filters don't catch unusual ingredient items, so make sure to check ingredients or ask someone if something is listed that seems suspicious
+- Additionally, my hard-coded filters don't catch all unusual ingredient items, so make sure to check ingredients or ask someone if something is listed that seems suspicious

 ## Preview
 ![](demo.gif)